Involutions and higher order automorphisms of Higgs bundle moduli spaces: -Higgs bundles and automorphisms of

+\begin{proof} The injectivity of the map $\cM(G_\theta,\pm)\lra \cM(G)$ follows from the fact that, as shown in Proposition \ref{theta-normalizer}, $G_\theta$ is the normalizer of $G^\theta$ in $G$.
+The first statement follows now from Proposition \ref{quotient-Gamma}. \end{proof}

-\begin{remark} (1) Note that the relation in Propositions \ref{extension-reduction-2} and \ref{extension-reduction} between $(G^\theta,\pm)$-Higgs bundles (resp. $(G_\theta,\pm)$-Higgs bundles) and $G$-Higgs bundles applies when the stability parameter $\alpha$ for the $(G^\theta,\pm)$-Higgs bundles (resp. $(G_\theta,\pm)$-Higgs bundles) is $0$.
+\begin{remark} (1) Note that the relation in Propositions \ref{extension-reduction-2} and \ref{extension-reduction} between $(G^\theta,\zeta_k)$-Higgs bundles (resp. $(G_\theta,\zeta_k)$-Higgs bundles) and $G$-Higgs bundles applies when the stability parameter $\alpha$ for the $(G^\theta,\zeta_k)$-Higgs bundles (resp. $(G_\theta,\zeta_k)$-Higgs bundles) is $0$.
 Although the other values of $\alpha$ do not relate in general to polystable $G$-Higgs bundles, they turn out to play an important role in the study of the topology of the moduli space for $\alpha=0$.

-(2) In the more general case in which $G$ is reductive, there is an analogous result to Propositions \ref{extension-reduction-2} and \ref{extension-reduction}, for $\alpha$-polystable objects, where the element $\alpha$ in the centre of $\lieg$ is determined by the topological class of the $G$-bundle. \end{remark}
+(2) In the more general case in which $G$ is reductive, there is an analogous results to Propositions \ref{extension-reduction-2} and \ref{extension-reduction}, for $\alpha$-polystable objects, where the element $\alpha$ in the centre of $\lieg$ is determined by the topological class of the $G$-bundle.